ShahjahanMirza/ShahjahanMirza/README.md

 # Hi, I'm Shahjahan! 👋

 ## 🚀 About Me
 I'm a Machine Learning enthusiast.
+🧠 I'm currently learning Machine learning

+👯‍♀️ I'm looking to collaborate on Data Science Projects

+📫 You can contact me on my LinkedIn

+⚡️ I am 21

 ## 🔗 Links